spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/01-azure-cloud.md

 # Register an Azure Cloud Account

-Palette supports deploy and managing Kubernetes clusters deploye to an Azure account.
+Palette supports deployment and managing Kubernetes clusters in an Azure account.
 This section guides you on how to create a Kubernetes cluster in Azure that is managed by Palette.

 ## Video Demonstration